web-slate/frontend-papers/HTML5/main.md

 ### 12. What is Markup Language?
 1. A markup language is a modern system for annotating a text in a way that is syntactically distinguishable from that text.

+### 13. What is etag?
+1. An Etag is an "entity tag"
+1. It provides a unique identifier for the resource being supplied.
+1. Several mechanisms that HTTP provides for cache validation